Let PR show you how to do it right

 Have a plan.
 Your work doesn’t stop just because you’ve successfully pitched a story idea.
 Getting your company into the right publications is great because you can then repurpose the article in other publicity materials and on your website.
 If you aren’t doing this, you’re wasting a great opportunity.

 Hire the right PR agency to handle this for you.
 At Axia, we will show you how to implement pitching into your overall strategic planning and content management to increase consumer awareness and your company’s profitability.
-Download our free e-book Learn Media Relations from the Media or contact us today to learn how we can improve your media coverage to attract more customers.
+Download our e-book Learn Media Relations from the Media or contact us today to learn how we can improve your media coverage to attract more customers.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.